Sal Fasano: New York Yankees

+On July 26, 2006, Fasano was acquired by the New York Yankees in exchange for minor league infielder Hector Made.
 One of Fasano's first acts as a Yankee was to trim his facial hair in accordance with the Yankees' personal appearance policy.
 He spent the late summer and September as a back-up to Jorge Posada and did not appear in the Yankees' four-game loss to the Detroit Tigers in the Division Series.
-On August 19, 2006, Fasano made his first career pinch-running appearance, taking the place of fellow catcher Jorge Posada during a 13–5 win over the Boston Red Sox at Fenway Park.
+On August 19, 2006, Fasano made his first career pinch-running appearance, taking the place of Posada during a 13–5 win over the Boston Red Sox at Fenway Park.
 During that game, Fasano nearly picked off Manny Ramirez after blocking the plate and denying the Red Sox another run.
-In 28 games for the Yankees, Fasano batted .143 with 1 home run and 5 RBI.
+In 28 games for the Yankees, Fasano batted .143 with one home run and 5 RBI.

 Toronto Blue Jays

 Fasano agreed to a minor league contract with the Toronto Blue Jays on January 17, 2007, and was invited to Major League spring training.
 On April 26, the Blue Jays purchased Fasano's contract from Triple-A Syracuse of the International League in order to fill a void left by an injury to Gregg Zaun.
 During this time, he shared catching responsibilities with Jason Phillips.
 His first at bat as a Blue Jay came against the Texas Rangers on April 28.
-Following the return of Zaun, the Blue Jays designated Fasano for assignment on June 13 and sent him outright to Syracuse on June 16.
+Following the return of Zaun, the Blue Jays designated Fasano for assignment on June 13.
+He returned to Syracuse on June 19.

-At Syracuse, he hit .413 and earned a surprise call-up to the Blue Jays.
-He had a .178 average with 1 home run and 4 RBI in 16 games during his brief stint as a replacement for the injured Zaun.
-He finished the season as a member of the Blue Jays 40-man roster and the back-up to Gregg Zaun and Curtis Thigpen.
+On September 4, Fasano was recalled by the Blue Jays.
+He had a .178 average with a home run and 4 RBI in 16 games during his brief stint as a replacement for the injured Zaun.
+He finished the season as a member of the Blue Jays 40-man roster and the back-up to Zaun and Curtis Thigpen.

+On December 14, 2007, Fasano re-signed with the Blue Jays on a minor league contract.
 On March 25, 2008, Fasano was released by the Blue Jays.

 Atlanta Braves

 On April 11, 2008, Fasano signed as a free agent with the Atlanta Braves and was assigned to their Triple-A affiliate, the Richmond Braves.
-In 26 games for Richmond, Fasano hit .193 with 2 home runs and 9 RBI.
+In 26 games for Richmond, Fasano hit .193 with two home runs and 9 RBI.